DeanDodds/milestoneprojectone/README.md

-2. ## Design
+2. ## Design <a id="design"></a>

    * ### Color Scheme
      *

    * ### Typography
      *  Montserrat is the main font used for all headers with a sans serif fallback.
      *  Lora is the font used for the main text through out the website this also as a sans serif fallback.
 I used this to compliment the montserrat font.

    * ### Imagery
       *